 Trademark licenses only cover use of the marks as brands and in some cases, in the tradename of the licensee.
 Non-trademark uses do not require a license.
 For instance, the communities will not need a license, since the communities will not be using the marks as brands for their services.
 Rather, the communities will be using the marks in a descriptive or “nominative” (naming) sense.

 successor) for PTI’s (or the successor’s) use of the IANA MarksIPR.
-If Licensee is replaced as a service provider by one or two communities while being retained by one or two communities, the license will be partially terminated but shall remain exclusive for the services provided to the remaining community or communities.
-The Trust will grant exclusive license(s) for the relevant services to the new licensee(s) chosen by the terminating communities..
+If Licensee is replaced as a service provider for a particular IANA function by the IANA IPR Reps for the Operational Community for said IANA function, the license granted for use in connection with that IANA function will be terminated and the Trust will grant a non-exclusive, worldwide, royalty-free license to use, display and reproduce the IANA marksIPR in connection

+with the provision and marketing of that particular IANA functions.

 Licensee will agree that all services offered under the IANA marksIPR will be of a consistent quality at least equal to the quality of services offered by ICANN immediately prior to the grant of this license.
 The Trust will be responsible for monitoring and controlling the quality of goods and services offered under the marksIANA IPR, including approvals of any material changes to such services, but may delegate such responsibility to each community with regard to services offered to that community.20 However, the Trust will still be ultimately responsible for such quality control.